Margaret Scriven: Early life

 Margaret Scriven was born on 18 August 1912 at Chapel Allerton, Leeds.
 She was educated at home.
 Her parents were club level tennis players and she played the game from an early age, playing on holiday and entering local tournaments.
 According to one source, there was a tennis court at her family home and she was coached by her father, Edgar Scriven and by her mother.

 Career

 Scriven won the British Junior Championships held at Wimbledon in September 1929.
 In the final, Scriven defeated Miss P. Burt from Nottingham, 6–1, 6–3.

 In June 1930, Scriven played at the Wimbledon Championships for the first time, where she was beaten in the first round by Miss K. le Messurier.

 At Wimbledon in 1931, Scriven, was far more successful than at first attempt in the previous year.
-She reached the quarter-finals where she was beaten by the French player, Simonne Mathieu, 1–6, 6–2, 7–5.
+She reached the quarterfinals where she was beaten by the French player Simonne Mathieu in the sets.

-In 1932 she won the singles title at the British Covered Court Championships, played on the wooden courts at the Queen's Club, after a victory in the final against Kay Stammers.
+In 1932 she won the singles title at the British Covered Court Championships, played on the wooden courts at the Queen's Club, defeating Kay Stammers in the final.